 The Coastal Walk, 30km one way

-Spoil yourself with magnificent views of surf, sand, tidal rock pools and dense coastal scrub from cliff top tracks on the 30-kilometre hike from Cape Schanck to London Bridge at Portsea.
+Spoil yourself with magnificent views of surf, sand, tidal rock pools and dense coastal scrub on the 30-kilometre hike from Cape Schanck to London Bridge at Portsea.

 Alternatively, finish the whole Mornington Peninsula Walk by walking those last two kilometres to the start at the Point Nepean National Park entrance.

 There are two outstanding sections of trail recommended as excellent shorter itineraries.

 Greens Bush to Cape Schanck, 14km one way

 Requiring a car shuffle, this section takes you through eucalypt bush and delightful stands of banksias, with the final leg traversing high above the ocean through corridors of thick coastal ti-tree.

 Requiring a car shuffle (or use public transport), this section of the Coastal Trail between Rye and Portsea weaves through tight bushland and onto spectacular cliff lines with small sections of beach.

 Suggested wheelchair accessible options